Square Terminal Troubleshooting

 Make sure your device has the latest software.
 To update your Square Terminal software, tap the three horizontal lines in the upper left-hand corner and select Settings > Hardware.
 Tap General > About Terminal > Software Update.
 If you don’t see the option to update your software then you’re all set.

 Make sure your account is activated.
-Square Terminal is only available in the United States, Canada, United Kingdom and Australia at this time.
+Square Terminal is only available in the United States, Canada, United Kingdom, Republic of Ireland, Japan and Australia at this time.

 Confirm Square Terminal is connected to Wifi.